 Draw conclusions based on information and evidence.
-Revise ideas and opinions based on new information.
+Evaluate personal assumptions based on new information and ideas.
 Use language that is respectful of human diversity.
 Support their ideas and opinions with information or observations.
-Present information and ideas orally, visually, concretely, or electronically.
+Present information and ideas orally, visually, concretely, or electronically